frybox/fryweb/README.md

 * Provide a utility-first css framework, similar to TailwindCSS, support attributify mode similar to WindiCSS.
 * Support django/flask framework.
 * Provide development server which supports server/browser auto reloading when file saved.
-* Provide a command line tool `fry`, build css/js and run development server.
+* Provide a command line tool `fry`, build css/js, run pyx file and run development server.

 All features are implemented in python, no node ecosystem is required.